Lumiera

 The new emerging NLE for GNU/Linux

-Tip readers new to Debian packages may want to have a look into our Debian build tutorial, where we describe the commands for building and explain the structure of a Debian (source) package in general
+Tip readers new to Debian packages may want to have a look into our Debian Build Tutorial, where we describe the commands for building and explain the structure of a Debian (source) package in general

 Package build process